Cetis/intelligent-campus/sensors/measurement_event.md

 - Consider splitting Context into components such as Location, Timestamp, and so on.
 - Consider whether UDD or XAPI style is preferable (XAPI style adopted here).
 - This is based on Safehouse.
 Others need to be compared.
 - Consider latency.
 May prefer averages over time (eg average temp over an hour).
 For limiting data stream.
 So, time period rather than point in time.
 Big architecture implications for a Jisc service.
+This spec now revised to cover the possibility of time ranges or averages over time.
+- Potential issue over averages: do we need to know the time period (eg average temp over an hour), or should we leave that detail to the provider?
+I favour the latter.

 # Measurement_Event
 ## Description
 A single instance of a particular type of Measurement taken by a Detector within a given Context (at a specific point in space and at a specific moment in time through a defined method).
 A Measurement_Event consists of the Measurement itself, its Detector and its Context.
+A Measurement_Event may cover a range of real world data instances, for example a mid-point of a highest and lowest value over a time period, or an average of a series of data points.
+This may be important to reduce the volume of data transferred.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Value information</th><th>Notes</th></tr>